liferay-search/liferay-docs/en/developer/frameworks/articles/collaboration/02-documents-media-api/06-getting-entities/01-getting-files.markdown

     ```

 2. Get the data needed to populate the method's arguments.
 You can do this any
     way you wish.
-As the next step describes, @product@ provides constants and a
+As the next step describes, @sharepoint@ provides constants and a
     comparator for all the arguments this example needs besides the group ID.
     This example gets the group ID by using
     [`ParamUtil`](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/portal/kernel/util/ParamUtil.html)